alexisnemsingh/Pokedex/README.md

 This is a simple web application that recreates the Pokédex from the Pokémon games.
-It is built using [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/).
+It is built using [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/), and uses the [PokéAPI](https://pokeapi.co/) to fetch Pokémon data.

 ## Link